tulz-app/stringdiff/README.md

 ]
 ```

-In a nutshell, collapsing removes empty elements and joins same or otherwise "joinable" subsequent `DiffElements`.
+In a nutshell, collapsing removes empty elements and joins same or otherwise "join-able" subsequent `DiffElement`s.

 Examples:
 * any `InFirst`, `InLast`, `Diff` or `InBoth` gets removed if the element is empty